TeachFiNetwork/tfn-test-dex-rs/README.md

 # Description

 This is a child contract of Platform SC.
 A separate instance is deployed for each platform subscriber.\
+A decentralized market for the students' tokens.
+Users whitelisted in the parent Platform SC can create trading pairs for any token and receive fees upon each swap performed on that specific pair.
 <br/>
 <br/>
 <br/>